MicrosoftDocs/biztalk-docs/his/core/5250-client1.md

 ms.topic: "article"
 ---
 # 5250 Client
-The Microsoft Host Integration Server 5250 Client is a powerful communications product that enables you to access AS/400 systems on the Systems Network Architecture (SNA) network from your computer.
+The Microsoft Host Integration Server 5250 Client is a powerful communications product that enables you to access IBM System i systems on the Systems Network Architecture (SNA) network from your computer.
 After you connect to a host application, you can print the screen, copy and paste displayed information via the Clipboard, and save a configuration.

  **This section contains:**